eclipse/kapua/README.md

 Suppose the target is the current snapshot 1.3.0-SNAPSHOT.

-* Clone Eclipse Kapua into a local directory
+* Clone Eclipse Kapua&trade; into a local directory
 * Open an OS shell and move to Kapua project root directory
 * Start Docker runtime
 * Start Kapua: